Chic African Culture Africa Factbook

 The Nile crocodile is the largest reptile in Africa.

 Only male lions boast manes, the impressive fringe of long hair that encircles their heads.
-Males defend the pride's territory, which may include some 100 square miles of grasslands, scrub, or open woodlands.
+Males defend the pride's territory, including some 100 square miles of grasslands, scrub, or open woodlands.

 Mother and son in Togo Africa